bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/using-front-matter.md

 <a href='#front-matter-overview_combining-front-matter' aria-hidden='true' class='block-anchor'  id='front-matter-overview_combining-front-matter'><i aria-hidden='true' class='linkify icon'></i></a>

-## Combining Front Matter with Handlebars Attributes
+## Combining Front Matter and Handlebars

 The next example builds on front-matter object invocation and filtering, by showing a corresponding Handlebars statement in HTML.
 Here is how you would declare the `products` object to return four new products, and to then display each product’s name: